 You will receive your plaque with all of the pieces necessary for a successful Ground Stake Mounting.
 The steel crossbars will already be attached to the back of the sign.
 In addition to the threaded inserts used by us to attach the crossbars to your sign, we install threaded screw inserts into the back of your plaque that match with holes on the stake that you purchase from us.
-After the stake is driven or pushed into the ground, attach the plaque to the stake using the supplied screws.
-The vertical post first needs to be inserted into the ground at the desired location before proceeding.
+Drive or push the stake into the ground, then attach the plaque to the stake using the supplied screws.
+The vertical post needs to be inserted into the ground at the desired location before proceeding.
 Do not mount the plaque before the stake is ready to accept it.
 Never pound or push on the plaque.

 IMPORTANT NOTE: First, push the stake into the ground or in set in concrete.
 Then Attach your plaque to the stake with the supplied screws.
 Caution – Just snug only on the attaching screws.
 Do not over-tighten.
 Your installation is complete and you can take the rest of the day off!
 Well done!